Social

 ▪Smoking cessation

 This program seeks to reduce the smoking rate among employees in Japan in addition to preventing passive smoking.
-The company aims to lower the smoking rate to 30% by 2022 and 12% by 2025 by encouraging employees to receive medical assistance for smoking cessation (for a one-month period) and participate in a cessation support program (three-month period).
-In April 2020, the company banned smoking during work hours.
+In April 2020, the Company banned smoking during work hours.
+The Company aims to lower the smoking rate to 12% or less by 2035, which is aligned with the target set in the Japan National Health Promotion campaign.
+The Company closed down all the indoor smoking areas across its own facilities in 2022, and encourages employees to receive medical assistance for smoking cessation and to participate in a cessation support program

 ▪Cancer detection and treatment

-Furthermore, in order to increase screening rates and achieve early detection and treatment, the company provides at-work cancer screening, informs employees of subsidies for screening expenses, and raises awareness through videos and e-learning.
-In addition to using a bus to provide screening services, the company started to offer screening services through a nationwide network*1 of clinics made available through the Bridgestone Health Insurance Society in July 2021.
+Furthermore, in order to increase screening rates and achieve early detection and treatment, the Company provides at-work cancer screening, with an emphasis on female-specific cancer (breast and cervical cancer).
+As one of the priority issues, the Company aims to improve the female cancer screening rate (the percentage of the female employees and achieve a rate at least 50% of female employees at each site take the screening test.
+It also informs employees of subsidies for screening expenses, and raises awareness through videos and e-learning.
+In addition to using a bus to provide screening services, the Group started to offer screening services through a nationwide network*1 of clinics made available through the Bridgestone Health Insurance Society in 2021.

 *1 Made possible through an agreement between Bridgestone Health Insurance Society and a medical examination enforcement organization.